matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$cacheContent)</code></pre>

-- `array` `$cacheContent` Array of cached data.
+- `array` `&$cacheContent` Array of cached data.
 Each piece of data must be mapped by name.

 Usages: